Religious reform: Definition

 Religious reforms are performed when a religious community reaches the conclusion that it deviated from its - assumed - true faith.
 Mostly religious reforms are started by parts of a religious community and meet resistance in other parts of the same religious community.
 Religious reforms usually lead to a reformulation of the religious teachings held for true, and to the condemnation resp. rejection of teachings held for wrong.

 Mostly the deviation from the assumed true faith which gives reason for a religious reform crept in over a longer period of time, sometimes over centuries.
 A religious reform is always a reorientation at the historical beginnings of a religion (therefore: re-formare, reconstruct) under the perspective of the present time and with the knowledge of the present time.
 A typical example for deviations from an assumed true faith are social changes within society which lead a loss purpose for ethical prescriptions, so they have to be replaced by other ethical prescriptions in order to protect the underlying, unchanged value for the future.
 Another typical example is the factual falsification of traditional views, e.g. by better insights into historical events or into natural science, by which the traditional views are falsified.

 The eternally continuing change of society and the progress of human knowledge are the reasons why a "final" reform of religious teachings is not possible.
 Religious teachings have to be reformed again and again.
-This realization was formulated in a concise sentence by Karl Barth in 1947: Ecclesia semper reformanda est, i.e. The church is always to be reformed.
+This realization was formulated in a concise Latin sentence, allegedly deriving from a saying of St. Augustine, and popularized by the Swiss Reformed theologian Karl Barth in 1947: Ecclesia semper reformanda est, which means "the Church must always be reformed".